rcaelers/workrave-website/content/en/docs/windows/statistics/index.md

 - Repeated prompted

   Total number of times Workrave reminded you to take a break.
-This includes repeated reminder in case you ignore a break reminder.
+This includes repeated reminder in case you ignored a break reminder.

 - Prompted breaks taken